Nebula-Vis/Nebula-Vis.github.io/docs/Docs/Coordinations.md

 ## Grammar

-Each coordination can be specified with a single string containing the manipulation on the origin and destination sides or an object containing such string and a list of IDs of the affected visualizations.
+Each coordination can be specified with a single string containing the interactions on the origin and destination sides or an object containing such string and a list of IDs of the affected visualizations.

 For the latter, the structure is like: